The Belarusian Tapestry: From Minsk to Mir

 Day-by-Day Itinerary

-Arrival & Soviet Minsk
+Arrival & The Grandeur of Minsk

 Where to Stay Tonight